ibexa/documentation-developer/docs/guide/extending/extending_workflow.md

 ```

 The action indicated here will be performed only if the result from the `proofread_transition_action` is set to `true`.
-Then, the following listener is called:
+Then, the following `src/EventListener/DoneTransitionListener` is called:

 ``` php hl_lines="27"
 <?php